dxos/codec-protobuf/README.md

 - `rootTypeUrl: string`: Defines the root type message to encode/decode messages.
 Required.
 - `options: Object`
+  - `verify: boolean`: Verify the objects before to encode.
+Default: `true`.
   - `recursive: boolean`: Recursively decode the buffer.
 Default: `true`.
   - `strict: boolean`: Throw an exception if the type is not found.
 Default: `true`.